-Ceremonies: Prose and Poetry
+Ceremonies: Prose and Poetry by Essex Hemphill

 Essex Hemphill is a gay American poet and activist whose work centered around the intersection of race, identity, sexuality and HIV.
 In 1992, “Ceremonies” won the National Library Association’s Gay, Lesbian, and Bisexual New Author Award.

-Directed By Desire: The Collected Poems Of June Jordan
+Directed By Desire: The Collected Poems Of June Jordan by June Jordan

 June Jordan is a Jamaican American writer, poet, playwright and essayist.
 Her works, many autobiographical in nature, cover topics such as civil rights and sexual expression.
 “Directed by Desire” is a collection of her work spanning from her early career to her battle with and eventual death from breast cancer.